section-engineering-education/engineering-education/content/articles/creating-a-shopping-cart-api/index.md

 #### Conclusion
 In the end, we've seen how to code to an interface, how to write a unit test, how to create an endpoint, and also how we used postman to view our endpoint.
 Also, we discussed how we used field dependency injection and not constructor dependency injection which will still suffice, we also took a deep dive into creating APIs that adds and also get customers, admins, then we also added products to our cart and the cart could calculate the cost of products in the cart since the products have an attribute of price.
-In this tutorial, we didn't integrate any other API for an actual business transaction that either works with your bank account or your credit card, hopefully, we'll work on that in the next tutorial and the use of an actual database that could be used in the real-life event.
+In this tutorial, we didn't integrate any other API for an actual business transaction that either work with your bank account or your credit card, hopefully, we'll work on that in the next tutorial and the use of an actual database that could be used in the real-life event.
 Once again you can check [Github](https://github.com/kingsleynwafor54/shopping_cart_with_springboot) for more on the entire code structure in case you want to save time from copying code or you have an error maybe you miss-spelled or you didn't add a certain dependency etc. Thanks for staying with me all the way, do have a nice time.
 #### Referrence
 [Rapidapi](https://rapidapi.com/section.io/api/section-io/details)